John 3:16

 According to Matthew 19:28, the number 12 is very significant as it relates to the twelve tribes of Israel.

-Jesus had crowds of people following him.
+Jesus had crowds following him.
 But, He focused more on training the 12 chosen to be Apostles.

 How do We Compare to the Twelve Disciples?